jianyangqt/smr_doc/md/3basic_options.md

 rs1003	A	C	0.5128	0.045	0.038	0.2319	129830
 ......
 ```
 Columns are SNP, the effect (coded) allele, the other allele, frequency of the effect allele, effect size, standard error, p-value and sample size.
-The headers are not keywords and will be omitted by the program. <font color='red'>Important: “A1” needs to be the effect allele with “A2” being the other allele and “freq” needs to be the frequency of “A1”</font>. **NOTE:1) For a case-control study, the effect size should be log(odds ratio) with its corresponding standard error**.
+The headers are not keywords and will be omitted by the program. <font color='red'>Important: “A1” needs to be the effect allele with “A2” being the other allele and “freq” needs to be the frequency of “A1”</font>. **NOTE:1) For a case-control study, the effect size should be log(odds ratio) with its corresponding standard error.
+2) We use the COJO format here for compatibility considerations.
+It is of note that the columns "freq" and "n" will not be used in either SMR or HEIDI analysis and thus can be replaced by "NA" if they are not available.**

 **\--beqtl-summary** reads summary-level data from a eQTL study in
 binary format.
 We store eQTL summary data in three separate files